 Year Ground Opened: 1995

-Shirt Sponsors: Ramsdens
+Shirt Sponsors: 32RED

-Home Kit: All Red
+Home Kit: Red and White

 The Club moved to the Riverside Stadium in 1995 after leaving its former home of Ayresome Park where it had played since 1903.
 The stadium is totally enclosed, after the previous open corners to either side of the West Stand were 'filled in' with seating in 1998.
 All the stands are two-tiered, although the West Stand is slightly larger than the other three sides, which makes the overall appearance of the stadium look somewhat imbalanced.
 This stand also has a row of executive boxes running across its middle and has the players tunnel and team dugouts in front.
 The roof around the stadium is raised up above the seating areas to allow more light to get to the pitch, through perspex panels located between the roof and the back of the seating areas.
 There is also a large video screen situated in the South East corner.

 Although the stadium looks a little bland on the inside, externally it looks great.
-This is especially so at night, when the stadium is illuminated and is visible from some miles around.
+This is especially so at night when the stadium is illuminated and is visible from some miles around.
 Outside the main entrance you will find a pair of statues dedicated to two former Boro greats; George Hardwick & Wilf Mannion.
 In between the statues are the old entrance gates to Ayresome Park, which is a nice link with the Club's history.

-Away supporters have now been moved to one side of the East Stand (towards the South East corner) at one side of the stadium Up to 3,500 fans can be accommodated in this area.
+Away supporters are housed on one side of the East Stand (towards the South East corner) at one side of the stadium Just under 3,000 fans can be accommodated in this area.
 The turnstiles are electronic which means that you have to insert your ticket in a reader, to gain entry.
+The away turnstiles are numbered 53-61 and normally open 90 minutes before kick off (or at 6.30pm for evening matches).
 Once inside then the leg room is okay and the view from the away section is excellent.
 There is a SportingBet bookies outlet available and there are a number of flat screen televisions, showing Sky Sports (and the match itself once it has kicked off).
-The catering had a fair choice of grub on offer, including the intriguingly named 'Parmo in a bun'.
-Apparently this is inspired by the local Middlesbrough dish that consists mostly of chicken in breadcrumbs, creamy sauce and cheese, it costs £3.80.
-For the less adventurous then there is the regular fayre of; Cheeseburgers (£3.50), Burgers (£3.20), Hot Dogs (£3.50), Pizza (£2.90), Chicken Balti Pies (£2.80), Cheese & Onion Pasties (£2.80) and Minced Beef Pies (£2.80).
+The Club also allows fans to have at half time a cigarette outside the ground, if they so wish..

 In an effort to boost atmosphere inside the ground the Club have encouraged a singing section in the South Stand which is called the 'Red Faction'.
 Including a drummer and looking colourful with flags and banners, they try and sing for the whole match.
 They certainly are noisy!